CLASSES

 TAI CHI

 Tai Chi is often called "meditation in motion."
 It is a Chinese exercise system that uses slow, graceful body movements to achieve a state of relaxation and mindfulness in both body and mind.
 Tai Chi is one of the oldest known training methods for self realization and inner development.
+Best of all exercises to improve our balance.

-CHI KUNG
+CHI KUNG / QIGONG

 Chi Kung is an ancient Chinese Healing Art which combines slow, graceful movements and controlled breathing to restore our health, rejuvenate our bodies and gain inner peace and harmony.
 Also called Qigong or Qi Gung.